Designing your membership program is about more than choosing what benefits to offer your members.

 At the end of your synthesis process, you’ll have a clear understanding of what your members value, which you’ll use to identify your membership value proposition.

 Value propositions can be phrased in different ways.
-MPP’s preferred format for a value position is based on the Value Proposition ad-libs method by Strategyzer:
+MPP’s preferred format is based on the Value Proposition ad-libs method by Strategyzer:

 These elements – what you make or do (products/services), who you serve (user segments), your user’s motivations (user jobs to be done), and how it works (how you reduce pain and enable gain) – are what you need to figure out in order to create a value proposition.